 Here is a quick overview of how the session will go:

-2. TA will then introduce, and hand off to Instructor
+2. The TA will then introduce instructor and hand off to Instructor.

-3. Instructor will work through the notebook.
-Additional notes:
+3. The instructor will work through the notebook.

 Remember to speak slowly and clearly, and say aloud each piece of the code as it’s typed.
 This video will become the tutorial paired with the unguided project, so keep in mind future viewers.